dcoles/ivle/doc/man/install.rst

 You should then be able to browse to ``http://ivle.localhost/``, and log in with that username and password.

+*Alternatively*, you may wish to import the IVLE sample data, for a complete working IVLE environment (not for production use).
+See :ref:`sample-data`.

 .. note::
    For more advanced configuration, see :ref:`Configuring IVLE
    <ref-configuring-ivle>`.